Taxiways Rehabilitation, Wilkes-Barre/Scranton International Airport, PA

 - Regrade the Old Runway 16-34 Crossing of Runway 4-22

 Work on the project included complete pavement evaluation for the taxiways to determine areas that required full-depth repair.
-A complete milling of the pavement surface was included, and then all cracks will be sealed.
-A bituminous leveling course will be placed, and then paving fabric will be applied on top of the leveling course to prevent crack migration.
-Then a 2” overlay will be placed on all pavement areas.
+A complete milling of the pavement surface will be conducted, and then all cracks will be sealed.
+A bituminous leveling course will be placed, followed by the application of paving fabric, will be applied on top of the leveling course to prevent crack migration.
+Finally, a 2” overlay will be placed, on top of the leveling course to prevent crack mitigation.
 New taxiway edge lighting and signage will be installed and new pavement markings will be applied, including thermoplastic surface painted hold signs.
 New drainage structures will be installed between Runway 4-22 and Taxiway B and between Runway 10-28 and Taxiway D, and all drainage piping under the taxiways will be replaced with new plastic or concrete piping to eliminate all of the existing corrugated metal piping.

 Return to Aviation